PrasannaAdiga/spring-cloud-with-netflix/README.md

 ### Spring Security
 To provide authentication, authorization
  - Add the dependency 'spring-boot-starter-security'
  - By default, spring security generates a password while running the server.
 The default username is 'user'.
-Both of these can be configured through a property file
+Both of these can be configured through a property file.
  - Also, by default spring security enables form based and http basic authentication based authentication flow
  - The above behaviour can be customized by extending the WebSecurityConfigurerAdapter class and overriding it's methods
  - In the above custom class, we can configure Authentication Manager to read the user credentials and roles either from in memory or from databases through custom UserDetailsService and UserDetail classes
  - Also, we can configure which all APIs can be permitted to access and which all APIs are restricted to access
  - APIs which are restricted to access, needs a valid username and password to access.
  - Once Authentication is successful, we can restrict accessing each APIs only through a valid Role.
-This process is called authorization
+This process is called authorization.
- - We can configure authorization either in the configuration class or at each class/method level through @PreAuthorize or other annotations
+ - We can configure authorization either in the configuration class or at each class/method level through @PreAuthorize or other annotations provide by spring security.
+To use these annotations we need to set '@EnableGlobalMethodSecurity(prePostEnabled = true)' in the configuration file.
  - Also, we can write custom exception handler logic for Unauthorized and Access Denied exceptions
+ - Authenticated user details can be fetched in controller by passing another argument Authentication or Principal in a method, which is provided by spring security

 ### Spring Docs OpenAPI
 To automate the generation of API documentation